Kathleen is a freelance writer who enjoys exploring many different topics, including creative ways to survive an emergency.

 This is when you should reach for your phonebook.
 No, you don't need the phonebook to call for help.
 You need the phonebook to absorb as much water as possible.
 Simply tear up the pages one by one, crumple them up, and toss them around the flooded area.

-Those who own generators know that gas is the fuel that keeps the generator running, but many owners of generators don't realize that engine oil can greatly improve how well a generator functions.
+Those who own generators know that gas is the fuel that keeps the generator running, but many owners of generators don't realize that engine oil can greatly improve how well the generator functions.

-Duct Tape - A Quick Fix for Almost Anything
+3. Duct Tape: A Quick Fix for Almost Anything

-Aluminum Foil - Almost as Versatile as Duct Tape
+4. Aluminum Foil: Almost as Versatile as Duct Tape

 Homeland Survival Guide

-This may not be the BEST survival tool, but if you are suffering from a prolonged power outage or are trapped somewhere away from home, you will be very grateful to have baby wipes at your disposable.
+This may not be the best survival tool, but if you are suffering from a prolonged power outage or are trapped somewhere away from home, you will be very grateful to have baby wipes at your disposal.

 A quick and easy way to clean and sanitize open wounds, baby wipes also serve the purpose of make-shift showers when you have no other options.